adizanni/floor3d-card/README.md

   - entity: <a discrete sensor entity id>
     type3d: color
     object_id: <the object id in the 3D model that has to change color based on the state of the entity>
-    conditions:
-      - condition: <id of the condition, any value ex: "id_1">
+    colorcondition:
+      - color: <color to paint if condition for the entity id in the stat to be true ex:'#00ff00'>
         state: <state of the entity>
-        color: <color to paint if condition for the entity id in the stat to be true ex:'#00ff00'>
       .......
 ```